juspay/fencer/CONTRIBUTING.md

 ## Style Guide

+This is our style guide for writing code:

 * All modules should use `BasePrelude` as the prelude.
 * Imports from external libraries have to be either explicit or qualified.